 Tougher than the rest

-4-8 times longer service life - at the very least
+4-8 times longer bearing life - at the very least

 Research based on the analysis of 1,000 bearings shows that 99.6 % of CeramicSpeed bearings last at least 4 times longer than standard bearings.